tacerus/kiwiirc-plugin-nickserv/README.md

 # KiwiIRC -  Nickserv Plugin

 This fork aims to port this plugin from Italian Anope to English Oragono.
-It is still being worked on.
+It is still being worked on, but already allows for basic nickname registrations.

 -----------------------
 Original README.md: